material-motion/material-motion/specifications/runtime.md

 An Intention instance could be a named object with no data, e.g. SquishableIntention.
 Another Intention instance might have data, such as `fromValue`, `toValue`, and an `easingCurve`.
 If the programming language allows for it, Intention could even be a protocol that existing objects conform to.

-{% em type="red" %}Emphasis: recall from [Plan/Fulfillment](../concepts/plan-fulfillment.md) that an Intention (the Plan) must not fulfill itself.{% endem %} The Runtime will determine how to fulfill its provided Intentions.
+{% em type="red" %}Emphasis: recall from [Plan/Fulfillment](../concepts/plan-fulfillment.md) that an Intention (the Plan) must not fulfill itself.{% endem %} The Motion Runtime will determine how to fulfill its provided Intentions.

 ## Commit Intentions

-Intentions are committed to Runtimes via Transactions.
+Intentions are committed to Motion Runtimes via Transactions.

 A Transaction's public API should support the following operations: